jsgamez0/python_portfolio/README.md

 ## Multiplication Quiz
 ### Summary:
 A multiplication quiz to help users practice multiplying numbers from 0-12.
+Users are given the correct answer if they get the question wrong to help them learn.
 ### Key Features:
 #### _Difficulty Levels_
 There are 4 difficulty levels players can choose from: